featbit/featbit-dotnet-client-sdk/README.md

 NOTE: custom value can be any type of object but wrapped in a string.
 For example, if it's a double 22.3, you should use "22.3" as the value.

-By calling `Identify`, the user information, but the feature flags evaluation result will not be updated immediately until the next data synchronization (triggered by the polling interval or method `UpdateToLatestAsync`).
+By calling `Identify`, the user information will be updated immediately, but the feature flags will not be updated immediately until the next data synchronization (triggered by the polling interval or method `UpdateToLatestAsync`).

 ```csharp
 fbClient.Identify(user);
 ```

-By calling `IdentifyAsync`, the user information and the feature flags evaluation result will be updated immediately.
+By calling `IdentifyAsync`, the user information and the feature flags evaluation will be updated immediately.

 ```csharp
 await fbClient.IdentifyAsync(user);
 ```
+> [!NOTE]

-NOTE: If `IdentifyAsync` is called at the same time that the polling interval triggers, a `SemaphoreSlim` will let the second call wait until the first call is finished.
+> If `IdentifyAsync` is called at the same time that the polling interval triggers, a `SemaphoreSlim` will let the second call wait until the first call is finished.
 User information will always be updated to the latest one before the second call is executed.

 ### Evaluating flags

-The evaluation of feature flags is conducted on a remote server.
-The SDK retrieves the latest feature flag evaluation results for the identified user and stores them in local memory.
-If no user is identified, the SDK uses an anonymous user, represented by a random GUID as the key.
+By using the feature flag data it has already received, the SDK get the value of a feature flag for a given user from local memory.
 To evaluate a feature flag, you can call the following methods.

 ```csharp
 bool boolVariation = fbClient.BoolVariation("<feature-flag-key>", defaultValue: false);